jaryn-kubik/ddda-dinput8/README.md

 # Dragon's Dogma: Dark Arisen dinput8.dll hook
 ## Features
 ### Save backups
 It should find the save path automatically, if not see dinput8.ini.
 A hook is placed just before the game creates a save.
 When it gets there, the current save gets duplicated with a timestamp added to it.
 If you need to revert to previous save, simply rename it to "ddda.sav".
+You can limit the number of backups it keeps in dinput8.ini.

 ### Character customization screen
 Allows you to enter the character customization screen at any time.